 Chocolate Buttermilk Bundt Cake

-A half cup of good quality hot cocoa mix is whisked with the flour, baking soda and salt, then added alternately with the buttermilk.
+A half-cup of a good quality hot cocoa mix is whisked with the flour, baking soda, and salt, then added alternately with the buttermilk.
 Don’t scrimp and use a bargain brand if you want the best results.

 This cake was to be drizzled with chocolate ganache, but I ended up chilling mine too long and just frosted the cake.
 Drizzling is not my strong suit!
 Feel free to skip the frosting and just dust with powdered sugar or use the ganache any way you’d like to finish off the cake.

 - Kitchen Staples – Butter, Sugar, All-Purpose Flour, Water, Baking Soda, Salt

 - Unsweetened Cocoa Powder – I used Ghirardelli brand

 - Eggs – Large eggs, have at room temperature for easier incorporation into the batter.

 - Buttermilk – Use whole milk buttermilk.
 In a pinch, you can make your own buttermilk by mixing 1 tablespoon of lemon juice (or vinegar) in a cup of milk, stir, let it rest for about 5 minutes to let it thicken before using.

 - Vanilla Extract – Use real vanilla extract.
 Check the label and if it says artificial, do not purchase.
 The flavor will not be the same.